 If you hate your job, that might be just the right motivation you need to get on your ideal path.
 If you think about it, you spend the prime of your life and each day on your job.
 Do you think what you do at work impacts you?
 Sure it does.
 It plays a significant role in how you feel about yourself, and the kind of person you become.

-YOUR AREN'T ALONE
+YOU AREN'T ALONE

+If you hate your job, you are not alone.
 It is surprising how many people are unhappy at work.
 According to an ongoing study by Gallup involving over 25 million employees in 195 different countries, 24% of the workforce is actively disengaged.
 In other words, these workers are extremely unhappy at work.
 They are even hostile to their organizations.
 There are almost twice as many employees who are actively disengaged as there are employees who are engaged in their jobs.
 Gallup estimates that the cost of active disengagement within the U.S. alone is between $450 to $550 billion dollars per year.

 Only 13% of employees are engaged in their jobs.
 That means that only one in eight workers feel they are making a positive contribution and are committed to their job and organization.
 Sixty-three percent of employees are not engaged in their jobs.
 In other words, they have “checked out.”
 They are not motivated.
 They do their jobs, but not with passion and energy.

 BECOME THE BEST AT WHAT YOU CHOOSE

 Find a field or niche that you can be excited about, and can become a thought leader in.
 Companies and jobs are becoming less secure.
 Companies do not last as long.
 Fortune started tracking Fortune 500 companies in 1955.
 Of the 500 companies on that list, only 71 were still there in 2008.
 Also, “a full one-third of the companies listed in the 1979 Fortune 500 had vanished by 1983…”